alexdean201/TestScoreGuide/sample/index.md

 			<div class="text">
 				<p markdown="1">

-**(7) Performance on Writing Rubric**: Appearing only in the ELA/Literacy report, this provides detailed descriptions based on your student’s response to the writing task.
+**(7) Performance on Writing Task**: Appearing only in the ELA/Literacy report, this provides detailed descriptions based on your student’s response to the writing task.

 				</p>
 			</div>